Nutrition

 DNA Testing

 We have long known that genetics and environment have the greatest influence on our health.
-It wasn't until recently that the field of Nutrigenomics was born following the Human Genome Project.
-Once scientists mapped the human genome, it gave life to nutritional epigenetics, which is how the genes are expressed in the body.
+However, it wasn't until recently that the field of Nutrigenomics was born following the Human Genome Project.
+Once scientists mapped the human genome, it gave life to nutritional epigenetics, which is how genes are expressed in the body.

-Knowing DNA is a helpful starting point, but understanding how these genes interact with the foods we eat and our environment paints a more comprehensive health picture3
+Knowing DNA is a helpful starting point, but understanding how these genes interact with the foods we eat and our environment paints a more comprehensive health picture.

 RNA Testing

 We can change our lifestyle, but we can’t change our DNA.
-Unlike DNA tests, gene expression tests, or RNA tests, look at how certain genes are expressed.
+Unlike DNA tests, gene expression tests (RNA tests) look at how certain genes are expressed.
 An RNA test is like a real-time assessment of the health state of your cells.

 In cells, RNA acts like a messenger, it tells cells how to make proteins.
-If there is an RNA that is telling a cell to stay “on” too much, it can cause too much cellular growth and raises the risk of certain types of health concerns7.
+If there is RNA that is telling a cell to stay “on” too much, it can cause too much cellular growth and raise the risk of certain types of health concerns.3

 Testing RNA gives a glance into how the body is behaving and whether pathways are being turned on that could lead to negative health outcomes.
 Testing kits analyze RNA from blood samples collected at home.

-Testing kits combining the assessment of cellular health in conjunction with microbiome health provides a holistic health view of the body
+Testing kits combining the assessment of cellular health in conjunction with microbiome health provide a holistic health view of the body

 Microbiome Testing

-The bacteria, fungi and molds that live in and on the body is known as the human microbiome, a living ecosystem vital for good health.
-Did you know that microbes don’t just exist in the gut, but has distinct populations throughout your body such as your mouth, lungs, skin, and more?
+The bacteria, fungi, and molds that live in and on the body are known as the human microbiome, a living ecosystem vital for good health.
+Did you know that microbes don’t just exist in the gut but have distinct populations throughout your body, such as your mouth, lungs, skin, and more?

 Gut Microbiome